rocketacademy/bootcamp-4.1/3-backend/3.1-express.js/README.md

 HTTP Request Extras

-Please checkout the finished code in this [repository](https://github.com/rocketacademy/m3\_express\_repo/tree/simple\_express\_params), ensure that you're on the `simple_express_params` branch if you want to test out the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `node index.js`
+Please checkout the finished code in this <a href="https://github.com/rocketacademy/m3\_express\_repo/tree/simple\_express\_params" target="_blank">repository</a>, ensure that you're on the `simple_express_params` branch if you want to test out the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `node index.js`

 ## Express Fruit Application